Microdosing GLP-1 Peptides: A Detailed Guide

 - May be harder to dose

+The biggest downside of microdosing GLP-1s is the reduced effectiveness: less and slower weight loss.
 Another overlooked downside of microdosing is that it makes it more difficult to measure and administer the dose:

 Microdosing Semaglutide